Other grounds

 Conference: The other side of the law: enforcement of antidiscrimination legislation

-This conference will take place in person on 12 October following the 2023 Equinet Annual General Meeting.
-It is aimed at all actors in the enforcement […]
+This conference took place in person on 12 October following the 2023 Equinet Annual General Meeting.
+It was aimed at all actors in the enforcement chain […]